 In a three-to-one student-to-computer ratio there are three students to every one computer available to students on the campus.
 These computers can be in classroom mini-labs, the library, or computer carts.
 In a one-to-one student to computer ratio, each student has a device assigned to them.
 The student takes that device home and to school each day.
 In both of these scenarios, districts need to factor in the purchase of not only computers for students, but also computers for teachers, offices staff, or other learning stations whether in the classroom, library, or other educational spaces.
 This increases the number of computers needed beyond the number of students by a factor of approximately 20 percent.
-For instance with a one-to-one ratio, in a prototypical elementary school of 288 students, the school would need 288 devices for students and an additional 58 devices (20 percent) to be used in other school areas, e.g., 20 for faculty, 10 for the office and office staff, and 28 for other school learning areas (or mobile carts) for days when students are not required to bring their laptops to school.
-In the same school of 288 students with three-to-one ratio, there would only be a need for 96 student computers, however, the extra 20 percent factor of computers for administrative and other purposes would remain the same as the one-to-one ratio (58 administrative and other computers) because that number is calculated based on the number of students, not the number of student computers.
+For instance, with a one-to-one ratio, in a prototypical elementary school of 288 students, the school would need 288 devices for students and an additional 58 devices (20 percent) to be used in other school areas, e.g., 20 for faculty, 10 for the office and office staff, and 28 for other school learning areas (or mobile carts) for days when students are not required to bring their laptops to school.
+In the same school of 288 students, the extra 20 percent factor of computers for administrative and other purposes would remain the same as the one-to-one ratio (58 administrative and other computers) because that number is calculated based on the number of students, not the number of student computers.